 The Mayor has proposed an Ultra-low Emissions Zone whose western boundary is Grosvenor Place and Park Lane, but we consider that an expansion of the ULEZ to include RBKC will be necessary in order to deliver a significant reduction in air-pollution in Chelsea from motor vehicles.
 We would like to see this implemented by 2019 instead of 2020.
 Measures need to be devised to prevent non-compliant heavy-goods-vehicles (especially from abroad whose drivers may not be familiar with the restrictions) entering the zone.

-Major efforts also need to be made to curb any more large scale building developments in RBKC and in the eastern part of Hammersmith & Fulham, which serve to aggravate levels of congestion and pollution, and further overload not only the roads but the essential infrastructure.
-Major projects to increase the capacity of the water, gas, and sewage infrastructure will cause massive traffic disruption over the next few years and we believe it will be of crucial importance for the existing road system to be managed more effectively to avoid the already alarming air-pollution levels deteriorating still further over the coming years.
+Major efforts also need to be made to curb any more large scale building developments in RBKC and in the eastern part of Hammersmith & Fulham, which serve to aggravate levels of congestion and pollution, and further overload not only the roads but the infrastructure.
+Essential projects to increase the capacity of the water, gas, and sewage infrastructure will cause massive traffic disruption over the next few years and we believe it will be of crucial importance for the existing road system to be managed more effectively to avoid the already alarming air-pollution levels deteriorating still further over the coming years.

-In addition to motor vehicles, pollution is caused by gas and oil boilers, and all new or replacement boilers must meet stringent emissions standards.
+In addition to motor vehicles, pollution is caused by gas and oil boilers, and all new or replacement boilers must be required to meet stringent emissions standards.
 Building owners should also be encouraged to install solar panels for heating water and generating electricity, in places where they would not impair the visual amenity of the locality.
+(Permission has recently been given for solar panels on the roof of Christ Church Chelsea, which the Chelsea Society supported).

-Air pollution is also caused by the hundreds of airliners which fly low over Chelsea every day emitting spent aviation-fuel, and this is one reason why air traffic capacity should not be increased at Heathrow.
-Major pollution is also caused by dust and other particulate matter produced by building works, much of which is abrasive dust which is very damaging to paintings and furniture.
-Construction Management Plans and Construction Traffic Management Plans must pay particular attention to air-quality and must be strictly enforced.
+Air pollution is also caused by the hundreds of airliners which fly low over Chelsea every day, emitting spent aviation-fuel, and this is one reason why air traffic capacity should NOT be increased at Heathrow.
+Major pollution is also caused by dust and other particulate matter produced by building works, much of which is abrasive dust which is very damaging to paintings and furniture as well as our lungs.
+Construction Management Plans and Construction Traffic Management Plans must pay particular attention to air-quality, and must be strictly enforced.

 Planning Committee of the Chelsea Society